-Please note that in cases where you've added significant changes to an existing feature, (such as a very different shortcut or slash command), we may ask for a staging app for testing.
+In cases where you've added significant changes to an existing feature (such as a different shortcut or slash command), we may ask for a staging app for testing.

 Now that your app is listed in the App Directory, make sure you review the requirements for listed apps and the possible enforcement actions if those requirements aren’t met.
-You can also stay up to date with platform and App Directory updates by following Slack API on Twitter, subscribing to our changelog, signing up for our developer newsletter or joining the Slack Community.
+You can also stay up to date with platform and App Directory updates by subscribing to our changelog, signing up for our developer newsletter or joining the Slack Community.

 We regularly feature apps in the App Directory that we believe will meet customer needs.
 Our goal is to share apps that will make customers’ working lives more pleasant and more productive.
 As part of our review process, we look for high quality apps, taking into account the way an app uses Slack API features, the value the app provides customers during their workday, and the overall quality of experience.

 Do you think your app would be a great fit for us to feature?
 We'd love to hear from you!
-Send us an email at firstname.lastname@example.org and tell us more about the value your app is providing, any recent updates or improvements you've made, or feedback you're hearing from customers.
-If you're planning a big marketing launch with an update to your app, feel free to include links to blog posts or any marketing you're using so that we can learn more about the new additions to your app.
+Give us feeback and tell us more about the value your app is providing, any recent updates or improvements you've made, or feedback you're hearing from customers.
+If you're planning a big marketing launch with an update to your app, feel free to include links to blog posts you're using so that we can learn more about the new additions to your app.